COVID-19 (CORONAVIRUS): Aronoff Center and Music Hall Events and Operations

 COVID-19 IMPACT ON CAA

 The coronavirus pandemic has had a devastating effect on CAA.
-During the months since the Aronoff Center and Music Hall have gone dark in March, more than 300 events have been cancelled or rescheduled.
-We are facing a financial impact of more than $2 million for the current fiscal year (ending August 31), the majority of our staff has been working from home, and we have experienced two waves of substantial staff reductions.
+Since the Aronoff Center and Music Hall have gone dark in March, more than 300 events have been cancelled or rescheduled.
+We incurred a financial impact of more than $2 million for our 2019/20 fiscal year (ending August 31) anf are facing additional losses in 2021.
+The majority of our staff has been working from home, and we have experienced two waves of substantial staff reductions resulting in the loss of nearly half of our full-time staff.

 Our thoughts are with the many individuals and families who are affected by the health crisis.
 With your ongoing support, we look forward to returning to our mission of bringing Tri-state audiences live, world-class arts and entertainment events that unite us and elevate the human spirit.